Startup Crowdfunding and Transfer Agent Services

 Two pieces of equity crowdfunding legislation create conditional exclusions or exceptions to Section 12(g) of the Act.
-Companies can exclude shareholders who own shares offered under Regulation A+ if they meet the following criteria:
+A company can exclude shareholders who own shares offered under Regulation A+ if the company meets the following criteria:

-- They do not have a float (the number of shares available for trading) of more than $75 million (or a revenue of more than $50 million if there isn’t a float).
+- It does not have a float (the number of shares available for trading) of more than $75 million (or a revenue of more than $50 million if there isn’t a float).

-- File annual reports with audited financials, semi-annual reports with unaudited financials and event reports that document significant changes to shareholders’ rights or the company itself, as required by Regulation A+.
+- It files annual reports with audited financials, semi-annual reports with unaudited financials and event reports that document significant changes to shareholders’ rights or the company itself, as required by Regulation A+.